Book of Mormon Historic Publication Site: Publication of the Book of Mormon

 When Joseph Smith, Jr. originally requested that Grandin print the Book of Mormon, he refused to do so, believing it to be a risky financial venture and considered the book to be fraudulent.
 Smith then sought a printer in nearby Rochester to do the job.
 There he found printer Elihu F. Marshall, who was willing to publish the book.
 But prior to signing an agreement with Marshall, Smith once again appealed to Grandin, telling him the publication would occur anyway.
 Grandin then agreed to print 5,000 copies of the book.
 Later after more worries arose, Grandin halted publication until he received a USD $3,000 security payment.
 Martin Harris, a well-to-do farmer and early believer in Smith's revelations, mortgaged his farm for the required $3,000 security payment, effectively ending his marriage.

-On June 26, 1829, the twenty-three-year-old Grandin announced in the Wayne Sentinel that he intended to publish the Book of Mormon, once the translation was complete.
+The 23-year-old Grandin announced in the Wayne Sentinel on June 26, 1829, that he intended to publish the Book of Mormon, once the translation was complete.
 Oliver Cowdery prepared a copy of the book's manuscript, and Grandin bought 500 pounds of small pica type for use in the publication.
 The chief compositor, John H. Gilbert, found that the manuscript was "closely written and legible, but not a punctuation mark from beginning to end."
 Gilbert said that he added punctuation and capitalization in the evenings.
 To print the book, Grandin used a Smith Improved Printing Press, which had first appeared on the market about 1821 and was the most up-to-date press available to the small printer of the day.
 The original press used by Grandin to print the Book of Mormon, is currently located in the Church History Museum in Salt Lake City, Utah.